 - Avoid fast charging and discharging

-We recommend using a certified standard charger instead of a quick charger for these high currents will heat and degrade the battery faster than normal standard load.
+We recommend using a certified standard charger instead of a quick charger for these high currents will heat and degrade the battery faster than a normal standard load.

-The same goes for high discharge rate, the discharge of the battery will result in degradation of the battery and will reduce its life.
+The same goes for a high discharge rate, the discharge of the battery will result in degradation of the battery and will reduce its life.

 - Storing an e-scooter or e-unicycle

-if you plan to store an electric scooter or electric unicycle for a short or a long time, be sure to discharge the battery to approximately 40% and avoid storing it in high humidity environments
+if you plan to store an electric scooter or electric unicycle for a short or a long time, be sure to discharge the battery to approximately 40% and avoid storing it in high-humidity environments

 In short, Freemotion believes that not all batteries pack made equal, so if you are looking to buy an electric scooter or electric unicycle (EUC) and you want to benefit from it for a long time make sure to watch the temperature, charge, and discharge, don’t leave the batteries on the charger, and try not to exceed 80% or less than 20% unless having no choice.

-In short, As a leading Electric Vehicle online store, Freemotion believes that not all battery-packs are made equally, and there are many aspects that affect the life-cycle of Lithium-ion batteries.
+In short, As a leading Electric Vehicle online store, Freemotion believes that not all battery packs are made equally, and there are many aspects that affect the life-cycle of Lithium-ion batteries.
 So if you are planning to buy a Personal Electric Vehicle (PEV) whether it is an electric Scooter or electric unicycle (EUC) and you want to keep it riding for a long time, you need to take care of temperature and charge and discharge time.
 Additionally, Due to lithium-ion battery technology, we would also like to suggest that the batteries must not be fully charged i.e. above 80% and also not be undercharged (overused) below 20% to maintain a stable battery cycle across the lifespan.

 Do you want to read more about Electric Scooters And Electric Unicycles?
 Check out these articles.